 Absolutely.
 Product designers play a vital role in shaping the user experience of a product, which can directly impact a company's success.
 Therefore, their skills are highly valued in the marketplace.
 The actual salary can vary widely based on factors like location, level of experience, the complexity of the role, and the type of company (startups versus large corporations).
 The average salary for product designers in the United States was above $85,000 per year, with senior roles and roles in high-cost areas often reaching six figures.

 Which is better: UI/UX or product designer?

 This question depends on the context.
 If you're thinking from a hiring perspective, it depends on the needs of your project or company.
 UI/UX designers focus more on the interface and the user experience, making them an excellent fit for projects heavily centered on user interaction improvements.
 On the other hand, product designers often have a broader range of responsibilities, including understanding and aligning with business objectives, making them a better fit for projects that require a holistic approach.
 If you're considering this from a career perspective, both roles offer rewarding opportunities.
 Your decision might be based on your interests—whether you enjoy focusing on the details of user interaction or prefer thinking about the product as a whole.

-Get matched with Top Product Designers in 48 hours 🥳Hire Top Product Designers
+Get matched with Top Product Designers instantly 🥳Hire Top Product Designers